Youth center director on plans for new justice facility: 'I have no idea what’s being proposed'

 Cavanaugh also invited members of the public to ask questions and provide ideas.
 Those who spoke echoed his concerns and made suggestions that ranged from building a new center at a different site to keeping the center as is.

-Several asked why the county was even considering a new center at all.
+Several asked why the county was considering a new center at all.

-“(The existing youth center) has sufficient capacity,” said Allison Wade, a citizen who attended the meeting.
+“(The existing youth center) has sufficient capacity,” said Allison Wade, a resident who attended the meeting.
 “I don’t see how you can ask all of us to give you ideas for a problem that doesn’t exist.”

 As proposed, the new detention center would be built to house a maximum of 64 youths.
 That’s fewer than the average daily number of youths, 70, currently being held at the Youth Detention Center.
 And it’s less than half the current juvenile detention center’s capacity of 144.